ahmedgalal2001/Instagram-Clone/README.md

 ## Features

 - User authentication system
+- Real time Instagram
-- Photo uploading and sharing
+- Photo and video uploading and sharing
 - Follow/unfollow users
 - Like and comment on posts
 - Explore feed
+- search on users or hashtags
+- Notification

 ## Installation